darkwing/aframe-blog-posts/art-gallery/README.md

 html
 ```

 Now when you move around the room using the WASD keys and your mouse, you'll see images on all sides of the room!
-If you own an HTC Vive, you can even walk around the gallery yourself!
+If you own a HTC Vive, you can even walk around the gallery yourself!

-[closing]
+[img of wall art]

+A-Frame disarms the impostor syndrome that comes with learning a bleeding edge API, which WebVR certainly is, by providing developers an HTML-based API for creating VR environments.
+In our next post, we'll build off of this basic environment by adding sound, animation, events, and more!